-Like many of his peers, Garth’s motorsport career started with karts, where he won a national title and seven state titles by the age of 17.
+Like many of his peers, Garth’s motorsport career started in karts, winning a national title and seven state titles by the age of 17.
 He progressed to Formula Ford and became 1997 Australian champion in only his second year in the category.

-Garth departed GRM at the end of 2004 to take up a drive with the HSV Holden Team and won the 2007 Drivers Championship after a four-way battle for the championship title in the final race.
+Garth departed GRM at the end of 2004 to drive for the HSV Holden Team and won the 2007 Drivers Championship after a four-way battle for the championship title in the final race.

-In 2008, he moved to the Holden Racing Team where he finished third in the championship in the first year and went on to win two more Bathurst 1000s in 2009 and 2011.
-In 2015, he finished third in the Great Race and amassed sufficient points in the endurance races to win the V8 Supercars Enduro Cup.
+In 2008, he moved to the Holden Racing Team where he finished third in the Drivers Championship in the first year and went on to win two more Bathurst 1000s in 2009 and 2011 in Holden Commodore VEs.
+In 2015, he finished third in the Bathurst 1000 and amassed sufficient points in the three endurance races to win the V8 Supercars Enduro Cup.